MicrosoftDocs/sysinternals/sysinternals/downloads/pendmoves.md

 ## MoveFile usage

-The included MoveFile utililty allows you to schedule move and  delete commands for the next reboot:
+The included MoveFile utility allows you to schedule move and  delete commands for the next reboot:
 **usage: movefile [source] [dest]**
 Specifying an empty destination  ("") deletes the source at boot.
 An example that deletes test.exe is: